OB-lab/James_et_al._2021-MBE/README.md

 As ```fastsimcoal2``` uses simulations to approximate the likelihood values, there is variance in the likelihood estimates.
 Since we are interested in detecting gene flow between the population pairs, it is possible that our best model and an alternative model with exacly the same parameter values but without or very low gene flow are indistinguishable.
 To test this, we compared the likelihood distribution of the best model with the likelihood distributions of a set of alternative models with very low gene flow (2Nm = 0.01, that is one migrant every 100 generations).

-For instance, when bidirectional migration after secondary contact (model 5) was the best model, there were three alternative models where either Dune to Headland migration rate (alternative model A) or Headland to Dune migration rate (alternative model B), or both (alternative model C), were constrained to be 2Nm = 0.01.
-To do this, either H2D or D2H values, or both, should be edited in the *D00_H00_maxL.par* file with the equivalent proportion of migrants sent backwards in time (estimated as 0.01/(haploid size of the source population/2)).
+For instance, when bidirectional migration after secondary contact (model 5) was the best model, there were three alternative models: either Dune to Headland migration rate (alternative model A) or Headland to Dune migration rate (alternative model B), or both (alternative model C), were constrained to be 2Nm = 0.01.
+To do this, either H2D or D2H values, or both, should be edited in the migration matrix of the *D00_H00_maxL.par* file.
+Please note that those values should correspond to the equivalent proportion of migrants sent backwards in time, not the actual number of migratns (it can be estimated as 0.01/(haploid size of the source population/2)).

 To estimate the likehood distribution of the best model and the three alternative models in ```fastsimcoal2```, we need one *parameter* file per model: *D00_H00_maxL.par* (best model), *D00_H00_A.par*, *D00_H00_B.par*, and *D00_H00_C.par*.
 For each one of these files, we need a copy of the original SFS file named accordingly: *D00_H00_maxL_jointMAFpop1_0.obs*, *D00_H00_A_jointMAFpop1_0.obs*, *D00_H00_B_jointMAFpop1_0.obs*, and *D00_H00_C_jointMAFpop1_0.obs*.
 All these files should be in the same folder.

-The custom Bash file ```mldist_D00_H00.sh``` iteratively runs ```fastsimcoal2``` to produce the produce a distribution of 100 likelihood values for each model: *D00_H00.maxL.lhoods*, *D00_H00.A.lhoods*, *D00_H00.B.lhoods*, and *D00_H00.C.lhoods*.
+The custom Bash file ```mldist_D00_H00.sh``` iteratively runs ```fastsimcoal2``` to produce a distribution of 100 likelihood values for each model: *D00_H00.maxL.lhoods*, *D00_H00.A.lhoods*, *D00_H00.B.lhoods*, and *D00_H00.C.lhoods*.

 ```
 qsub mldist_D00_H00.SH
 ```
-The custom R script ```mldist_plot.R``` read the output files and plot thei likelihood distribution of all the models.
-If the likelihood distribution of the alternative models overlap with the likelihood ditribution of the best model, it means that there is no significant differences between the fit of both models.
+The custom R script ```mldist_plot.R``` read the output files and plot the likelihood distribution of each model.
+If the likelihood distribution of any of the alternative models overlap with the likelihood ditribution of the best model, it means that there is no significant differences between the fit of both models.

 ![Alt text](images/alternative_models.png?raw=true "Title")